vimeo/psalm/docs/contributing/philosophy.md

 The other benefit to docblock annotations is verifiability – for the most part Psalm is able to verify that docblock annotations are correct, but it cannot provide many assurances when plugins are used.

+This doesn’t mean that plugins as a whole are bad, or that they can’t provide useful types.
+A great adjacent use of plugins is to provide stubs with Psalm type annotations for libraries that don’t have them.
+This helps the PHP ecosystem because those stubs may eventually make their way into the project currently being stubbed.

 ## In certain circumstances docblocks > PHP 8 attributes

 For information that's just designed to be consumed by static analysis tools, docblocks are a better home than PHP 8 attributes.